It's a four week schedule starting today with subsequent sections starting on consecutive Sundays.

 that said even if you aren't a child prodigy I think one of the things I took away from reading this is that it's always possible to just sit down and do something hard that you want to do, even if nobody gives a shit.
 Like, not for nothing did you upload your novel to createspace.
 The challenge is finding the time when you have to survive under capitalism but you can still make gestures at the ineffable yknow

-― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 22:27 (eight months ago) link
+― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 22:27 (ten months ago) link

 the novel definitely gave me strength more than it made me wonder what could have been!